Skip to content

 Change Behavior

-Add a handler Safe. dispatch() is rebuilt from current handlers, so the new handler participates immediately.
+Add a handler dispatch() is rebuilt from current handlers; new handler participates immediately.

-Add an event type Safe.
-New events can be emitted and matched normally.
+Add an event type New events can be emitted and matched normally.

-Remove an event type Safe.
-Existing events stay in the log but no handler will match them — they're inert.
+Remove an event type Existing events stay in the log but no handler matches them — inert.

 What to Watch Out For